pr0xity/Urban-Infusion/src/main/resources/DESIGN.md

 ### Border rounding

-Montserrat, out main font is very hard, we will therefore use no border rounding for for elements, but will use full rounding on buttons.
+Montserrat, the main font of the site is very hard, we will therefore use no border rounding for the elements, but will use full rounding on buttons.
 The stark contrast between a hard enviroment created by general elements and soft edge of the buttons will draw in the users attention.

 <br>

 ### Shadows

-We will use shadow but very softly, only to create dimension of the site, but still make it calm.
+We will use shadows but very softly, only to create dimension of the site, but still make it calm.